ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-9. Run a job that uses the `demo` job definition.
-Previously, you referenced the full secret `mydatabasesec` from the `demo` job definition.
-For a job to use the updated secret with the added `certificate` key-value pair, run a new job.
-If you are using apps instead of a job, an application must be restarted to use the updated secret with the additional key.
+9. Run a job that uses the `demo` job.
+Previously, you referenced the full secret `mydatabasesec` from the `demo` job.
+For a job to use the updated secret with the added `certificate` key-value pair, submit a new jobrun.
+If you are using apps instead of a job, an app must be restarted to use the updated secret with the additional key.

     ```
-    ibmcloud ce job run -n demo2 --jd demo
+    ibmcloud ce jobrun submit --name demo2 --job demo
     ```
     {: pre}

-10. Display the job logs of the `demo2` job.
+10. Display the logs of a running instance of the `demo2` jobrun.
+You can use the `jobrun get --name demo2` command to display details of this jobrun including the instances of the jobrun.
+In this example, display the logs of the running instance of `demo2-0-0` where `demo2` is the jobrun name, `0` is the arrayindex and `0` is the retryindex.
 Notice in the output the `certificate`, `username`, and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.

     ```
-    ibmcloud ce job logs -n demo2
+    ibmcloud ce jobrun logs --instance demo2-0-0
     ```
     {: pre}

     **Example output**

     ```
-    Command 'job logs' performed successfully
+    Logging job run instance 'demo2-0-0'...
     ...

     username=reader